leanprover-community/blog/posts/kernel-bugs-and-junk-values.md

 ### Multiple kernels

 Being aware of the danger of kernel bugs, Lean's creator Leo de Moura has long advocated for a way to strengthen the *de Bruijn principle* by having multiple independent kernels.
-There were three independent kernels for Lean 3 - one extracted from Lean, one written in Haskell, and one (trepplein) written in scala.
+There were three independent kernels for Lean 3 - one extracted from Lean, one written in Haskell, and one (Trepplein) written in Scala.
 With the advent of Lean 4 (the present version, and likely to be the version for many years to come) these no longer worked.
 So an independent kernel in Rust, *Nanoda*, was (commisioned and) implemented, along with documentation to write more kernels.
 Writing other kernels was facilitated with the *Lean kernel arena*.

 In addition, an important effort was *lean4lean* an implementation of Lean in Lean due to Mario Carneiro.
 This included an independent kernel.
-An effort is ongoing to verify correctness of the kernel.
+An effort is ongoing to verify correctness of this kernel.

 Thus, Lean code can be checked against multiple kernels.
 The hope is that this will not pass all of them if incorrect, as that will mean independent implementations have bugs in exactly the same place.